Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

 for details on Locale and Options passed to Intl.DateTimeFormat ()

 ## UnicodeTester.html, UnicodeTester.js
-A simple demonstration page that uses the abone functions and enables it to understand how Unicode calendars are displayed
+A simple demonstration page that uses the above functions and enables it to understand how Unicode calendars are displayed

 ## Installation